lucydojo/instagram-carousel/agent-os/product/mission.md

 ### Advanced Features
 - **Post Scheduling:** Schedule carousel posts for future publication to maintain consistent posting cadence across accounts
+- **Creator info block:** Optionally include a creator attribution section (name/handle/role) that can be toggled and edited
+- **Color palette control:** Define and reuse a palette to keep typography/background/accents consistent across slides
 - **Demo-Quality Visual Appeal:** Polished, professional UI that showcases AI capabilities and serves as a portfolio piece for the agency